robfpga/linked_list_queue/README.md

 By consequence of the nature of Linked List data structures, it is not possible to execute back-to-back pop operations to the same context.
-This limiation arises from the fact that the lookup of any secondary lookup may only precede once the initial lookup has completed.
+This limiation arises from the fact that the lookup of any secondary lookup may only proceed once the initial lookup has completed.
 To accomplish this, forwarding logic is necessary at the output of the link-state RAM to its input.
 This cannot be realized while maintaining a competitive clock frequency.